 How often do you have a bad experience with FM radio?
 Static or cross talk on FM radio occurs rather frequently and is caused when the signal overlaps another signal.
 There are over 100 non-overlapping FM radio frequencies.

-Wifi was legally created when the FCC gave digital systems the ability to use part of radio spectrum to send data.
-It works in exactly the same way as FM radio, but sends digital signal rather than analog.2.4Ghz Wifi has 3 non-overlapping Wifi frequencies.
+WiFi was legally created when the FCC gave digital systems the ability to use part of the radio spectrum to send data.
+It works in the same way as FM radio but sends digital signals rather than analog.
+2.4Ghz WiFi has three non-overlapping WiFi frequencies.

-You should expect to have interference and disruptions in your signal with wifi.
+You should therefore expect to have interference and disruptions in your signal with WiFi.

 Have you ever seen a spy movie where the hero (or bad guys) replaces the video feed of a security camera with a duplicate, fake feed?
 This is an example of a man-in-the-middle attack.

-Man-in-the-middle attacks are impossible on hardwired systems: you would have to cut a wire, splice it, put a device in-between the camera and the recorder/viewer, give that device an web-address that the firewall can accept, and do this all without anyone knowing that anything had been done.
+Man-in-the-middle attacks are impossible on hardwired systems.
+It would involve having to cut a wire, splice it, put a device in between the camera and the recorder/viewer, give that device a web-address that the firewall can accept, and do this all without anyone being aware of any interference.
 Most modern surveillance systems (ours included) have automatic emails and auditory alerts that tell you when a cable has been cut or damaged.

-Wireless makes man-in-the-middle attacks very easy to execute, since all you have to do is spoof the end device's address and send the data in the same format.
+Wireless, however, makes man-in-the-middle attacks very easy to execute since all that is required is to spoof the end device's address and send the data in the same format.